openedx/edx-platform/docs/en_us/olx/source/organizing-course/course-structure-overview.rst

   more information, see :ref:`Course Assets`.

 * Course pages are custom pages that you can have appear in the top navigation menu of your course.
-For more information, see :ref:`Course Pages`.
+For more information, see :ref:`Course Tabs`.

 ****************************
 Course Policies